Zalexanninev15/VBoxTabs-Manager/README.md

 All detected running virtual machines will be added to the tabs.

-### Actions
+### Interesting stuff

 -   **Switch between VMs**: Click the corresponding tab.
--   **Reorder Tabs**: Drag and drop tabs within the tab bar.
+You can move and rename the tabs however you like.
 -   **Detach a VM**: Click the "Detach current VM" button in the toolbar, or right-click the tab and select "Detach".
--   **Attach all available VMs**: Click the "Attach all available VMs" button in the toolbar.
--   **Refresh VM List**: Click the "Refresh VM list" button in the toolbar (also runs automatically).
--   **Rename a Tab**: Select the tab, click the "Rename current tab" button in the toolbar, or right-click the tab and select "Rename".
 -   **Force Close VM Window**: Select the tab, click the "Close current VM window" button, middle-click the tab, or right-click the tab and select "Close window". *Warning: This terminates the VM process without graceful shutdown.*
+-   **Force Close all available VMs** with process `VBoxSVC`, but not with service.
 -   **Open VirtualBox Manager**: Click the "Open VirtualBox main application" button in the toolbar.
--   **Change Theme**: Select a theme from the "Theme:" dropdown menu in the toolbar.
+The path to the executable file is specified in the settings, but the default path is set to the default path from the VirtualBox installer.
 -   **Context Menu**: Right-click any tab for quick actions (Rename, Detach, Close Window).
 Hold **Ctrl** while right-clicking to open the menu for an inactive tab without switching to it.

-When closing the application, all virtual machines are automatically detached back to separate windows.
+-  **Automatic Refresh**: Periodically checks for new or closed VM windows.
+This parameter is adjustable in the settings.
+-  **Themes**: You can change the design themes in the settings.

 ## Troubleshooting

 - **Virtual machine is not detected**: make sure the virtual machine is running and has "[Running]" or "[Работает]" in the title.
 - **Problems displaying window content**: try resizing the main application window.
 This often happens if the windows of virtual machines change themselves, which often happens when starting the system in a virtual machine and setting the resolution.

 ## Building EXE (with files)